 The Times of London recently published an article covering the effects of Vitamin D in children as a flu preventative .
-Researchers at Japan’s Jikei University School of Medicine in Tokyo conducted the double blind, fully randomized study during the 2008-2009 winter season .
+Researchers at Japan's Jikei University School of Medicine in Tokyo conducted the double-blind, fully randomized study during the 2008-2009 winter season .
 All said, 354 children who participated in the study were administered 1200 IUs of either vitamin D or placebo for a 3-month period.
 By the second month of the test, the research team began to notice some initial changes in the experimental group as compared to the control sample.

 From the original write-up found in the Times, here is the official conclusion from the researchers:

 The conclusion of the study, as published in the American Journal of Clinical Nutrition: "This study suggests that vitamin D3 supplementation during the winter may reduce the incidence of influenza A, especially in specific subgroups of schoolchildren."

 Flu Vaccines vs. Vitamin D Supplementation

-Influenza vaccines are both expensive and toxic, whereas vitamin D is easily affordable, and known to have a number of additional benefits.
+Influenza vaccines are both expensive and toxic, whereas vitamin D is easily affordable, and known to have some additional benefits.
 Traditional preventatives, it would seem, are also less effective than vitamin D at staving off the illness.

 Popular anti-viral drugs such as oseltamivir and zanamivir have an effectiveness of about 8% in children.
 Whereas, there was a 50% greater reduction demonstrated in this study when using vitamin D. The findings may also help explain why infection rates increase so dramatically during cooler parts of the year.